oleche/multigaming-core/README.md

 The main idea of MGio is to allow developers to have a robust multiplayer framework that can be integrated easily with their games.

-It is currently compatible with unity via the library and via the multigaming-client for java, we are aiming to create gRPC examples for the main major gaming languages in the future.
+It is currently compatible with unity via the multigaming-library for unity and via the multigaming-client for java, we are aiming to create gRPC examples for the main major gaming languages in the future.

 ## Why gRPC?
 Framework agnosticity.
 Once the proto file is available, the developer can create its own implementation of gRPC in order to follow the flow of the framework.